rafaeor/p5js-game/README.md

 # p5js-game
 A game developed for programming logic at the university.

 You are an astronaut and your duty is to destroy the asteroids that have entered the solar orbit.
-That's what's written at the time you press enter in "Play"
+That's what's written at the time you press enter in "Jogar".

 The game proposal is to aim your curiosity about space, solar orbit, asteroids and space travel.